jgagne/typography-2-fa-17/01-bespoke-character.md

 - [ ] Use of character and paragraphs styles
 - [ ] Exclusive use of selected web safe font for all other text: headings, body text, captions, etc.
-- [ ] Print one or more posters, 18in x 24in or larger (add .25—.5in for bleed), portrait or landscape orientation, black only (100% or 4-color black)
+- [ ] Print one or more posters, 18″ × 24″ or larger (add .25—.5in for bleed), portrait or landscape orientation, black only (100% or 4-color black)
 - [ ] Print on white or color 80# `text` or 65# `cover` or lighter weight paper stock
   - A color stock should be well considered `#colortalks`
   - If you do decide to make use of color paper stock, stay away from the use of knockout due to difficulties in reproducing even coverage of large amounts of black (toner) as a background
   - Output at a print shop with a large format A&E (Architectural & Engineering) black and white graphics plotter/photocopier
     - CCI Reprographics, `978 922 3773`, @ 110 Cabot Street, is a local print shop that can provide output and various paper stocks.
 Stop by or call ahead for pricing and paper stock availability.
-Call ahead, make an appointment, and bring your files (`.idml` with all dependencies, or `.pdf`) with an 11in x 17in black and white proof, and any paper samples (with extras). `#beprepared` `#beprofessional`
+Call ahead, make an appointment, and bring your files (`.idml` with all dependencies, or `.pdf`) with an 11″ × 17″ black and white proof, and any paper samples (with extras). `#beprepared` `#beprofessional`
-    - [French Paper Co.](http://www.frenchpaper.com) offers a lot of choices for 19in x 25in cut sheet paper in a range of colors and weights, and can be ordered in small counts of 25 (extra sheets come in handy) for under $35–50.
+    - [French Paper Co.](http://www.frenchpaper.com) offers a lot of choices for 19″ × 25in cut sheet paper in a range of colors and weights, and can be ordered in small counts of 25 (extra sheets come in handy) for under $35–50.
 Considering ordering paper in groups to save on costs `#frenchpaper`
     - **Note:** Paper stock in heavier weights will not run through a large format photocopier with good results; a paper jam or uneven toner coverage and fusing will result `#avoid`

 ### Screen Time